sourcery-ai/sourcery-vscode/README.md

 **[WEBSITE](https://sourcery.ai/) | [DOCS](https://docs.sourcery.ai/Welcome/) | [BUGS](https://github.com/sourcery-ai/sourcery/issues)**

-Sourcery is the pair programmer who will help you improve your code.
-It reviews and improves your code automatically so you can spend more time focused on writing new code and less time cleaning things up.
+Sourcery is your pair programmer that reviews and enhances your code in real-time.
+With intelligent code reviews and an AI chat assistant that understands your code, you can ship better code faster.

 ![Sourcery in VS Code](https://raw.githubusercontent.com/sourcery-ai/sourcery-vscode/main/assets/Sourcery_VS_Code_Example.gif)